Langton's ant

-Langton's ant is a two-dimensional universal Turing machine with a very simple set of rules but complex emergent behavior.
+Langton's ant is a two-dimensional Turing machine with a very simple set of rules but complex emergent behavior.
 It was invented by Chris Langton in 1986 and runs on a square lattice of black and white cells.
-The universality of Langton's ant was proven in 2000.
 The idea has been generalized in several different ways, such as turmites which add more colors and more states.

 Rules

 Squares on a plane are colored variously either black or white.
 We arbitrarily identify one square as the "ant".
 The ant can travel in any of the four cardinal directions at each step it takes.
 The "ant" moves according to the rules below: